 🔧

-Tool selection tip for beginners: Start with Excel and the free template library.
-Master the fundamentals of tracking a project in a spreadsheet before moving to specialist tools — the discipline translates directly to any tool you use later.
-A PM who understands WBS, Gantt charts and earned value in Excel will use MS Project or Jira far more effectively than one who learned the tool before the concept.
+My advice for beginners on tools: Start with Excel and the free template library.
+Master the fundamentals of tracking a project in a spreadsheet before moving to specialist software.
+The discipline transfers directly to any tool you use later.
+A PM who understands WBS, Gantt charts and earned value in Excel will use MS Project or Jira far more effectively than one who learned the tool before learning the concept.

 07 — Certifications